Defining Your ICP (Ideal Customer Profile)

 Fundraising (Scoring: 10/10)

-A company that raises funds has immediate financial needs: cash management, investor reporting tools, payment solutions adapted to growth, and directors’ and officers’ insurance.
+A company that raises funds has immediate financial needs: cash management, investor reporting tools, payment solutions calibrated for growth, and directors’ and officers’ insurance.
+The signal is precise.
+The window is short.

 Rapid Headcount Growth (Scoring: 9/10)

-Growing headcount drives needs in group insurance, health benefits, income protection, payroll management, and treasury solutions to absorb the rising payroll costs.
+Adding headcount fast drives concrete needs: group insurance, health and income protection benefits, payroll management, treasury solutions to absorb the rising payroll costs.
+Every new hire generates insurance and compliance obligations that the current setup wasn’t built for.

 New CFO Appointment (Scoring: 8/10)